tsuru/tsuru/docs/config.rst

 Tsuru uses `Gandalf <https://github.com/globocom/gandalf>`_ to manage git repositories.
 Gandalf exposes a REST API for repositories management, and tsuru uses it.
-So tsuru requires information about the Gandalf HTTP server.
+So tsuru requires information about the Gandalf HTTP server, and also its git-daemon and SSH service.

 Tsuru also needs to know where the git repository will be cloned and stored in units storage.
 Here are all options related to git repositories: